To add content, ask questions.

 - Everyday Greetings

-Everyday greetings in Spanish, including common phrases for different times of day and everyday situations.
+Everyday greetings in Spanish, including common phrases for morning, afternoon, and evening greetings, as well as polite expressions for daily interactions.

 - Formal Greetings